crisp-im/crisp-sdk-ios/README.md

 ### Preferences

-You can change the main color of crisp and texts :
+You can change the main Crisp's color and texts :

 #### Color